- Actinovate Lawn & Garden | Biofungicide | Label

 Using Resistance-Proof Controls

 There are other alternative controls to which arthropods and other pests cannot build up resistance.
 Diatomaceous earth kills by ingestion or by contact with the powder, which contains the fossilized remains of diatoms that cut the exoskeleton, causing dehydration within 48 hours.
-High-paraffinic, low-aromatic oils that suffocate eggs, larvae, nymphs, and adults of soft-bodied insects and mites are available, as well as other paraffinic or mineral oils and insecticidal soaps, such as Safer® Insect Soap, as effective means of control without the possibility of resistance buildup.
+High-paraffinic, low-aromatic oils that suffocate eggs, larvae, nymphs, and adults of soft-bodied insects and mites are available, as well as other paraffinic or mineral oils and insecticidal soaps, as effective means of control without the possibility of resistance buildup.

 Sluggo® is a unique granular product that contains the naturally occurring mineral iron phosphate, which breaks down into soil fertilizer, combined with a mollusk bait that lures the slugs to their demise.
 It is safe to use around children, pets, and wildlife, yet resistance-proof and lethal to slugs and snails.